I’m willing to bet that today, the typical campaign at any brand uses a media mix.

 Optimizing a media mix means looking at the analytics and ROI of various marketing strategies.
 This can be anything from engagement data of social media platforms to views on the newest commercial.

 That's where media mix modeling comes in.
-If media mix optimization is the "What," modeling is the "How".
-Every model can and should look different, depending of the goals or the mix of that specific business.
+If media mix optimization is the "what," modeling is the "how."
+Every model can (and should) look different, depending on your marketing and broader business goal.

 Media Mix Modeling

-For businesses still deciding if a media mix optimization is a good idea for them, we've put together tips to refer to when creating a media mix model.
+For businesses still deciding if a media mix optimization is a good idea for them, we've put together key tips to guide you when creating a media mix model.
 Let's explore those, next.

 Tips for Optimizing Your Media Mix